openstack/openstack-manuals/doc/config-reference/source/block-storage/drivers/huawei-storage-driver.rst

 systems access security, you can configure ``CHAP`` authentication to control application servers access to the storage system.

-Configure the driver configuration file as follows:
+Adjust he driver configuration file as follows:

 .. code-block:: xml